microsoft/finops-toolkit/docs-mslearn/toolkit/help/troubleshooting.md

 ## Validate your Power BI configuration

+Use the following steps to validate your Power BI configuration:

 ### Step 1: Identify your storage URL

-Before you begin validating your Power BI configuration, you need to know whether you are connecting to your data using one of the following mechanisms:
+Before you begin validating your Power BI configuration, you need to know whether you're connecting to your data using one of the following mechanisms:

 - Cost Management connector for Power BI – Ideal for small accounts with limited needs.
 Not recommended if reporting on more than $2M in total costs.
 - Cost Management exports in storage – Requires exporting data from Cost Management into a storage account.
-Does not require additional deployments.
+Doesn't require other deployments.
 - FinOps hubs – Requires deploying the [FinOps hub solution](../hubs/finops-hubs-overview.md).

 If you need assistance in choosing the best approach for your needs, see [Choosing a Power BI data source](../power-bi/help-me-choose.md).